-Minimum Effective Volume relates to the least amount of work that is necessary to stimulate some muscle growth.
+Minimum Effective Volume relates to the least amount of work that is necessary to stimulate at least some muscle growth.

 Why is it important to know your MEV?

-Briefly speaking, just like it’s important to know how much volume your glutes need to maintain its current size, it is at least of similar importance to know how much volume is required to grow your glutes
+Briefly speaking, just like it’s important to know how much volume your glutes need to maintain its current size, it is at least of similar importance to know how much volume is required to grow your glutes, right?

 What’s the minimum amount of volume that is required to get bigger and stronger glutes?